How to Write Flash Fiction

 Live Stream Available

 Short-short stories—fiction under 2000 words—are bursts of literary impact: compressions of intensity, action, characters, and stakes: what the writer and teacher Jonathan Penner described as “tiny kingdoms.”
 You might also know this genre as flash fiction or sudden fiction.
 But whatever you call them, pieces of sudden fiction are not simply anecdotes or narrative versions of the abbreviated, short-cut expressions of Twitter.
-Rather, sudden fiction can offer a literary experience that is as real and as memorable as a novel.
-And for writers, they can provide profound opportunities to examine closely the essential elements of persuasive and affective storytelling.
+Rather, sudden fiction can offer a profound and memorable literary experience.
+And for writers, they can provide great opportunities to examine closely the essential elements of persuasive and affective storytelling.

 In this seminar, we’ll read several pieces of sudden fiction and, as if we’re laying the parts of a watch on a table, consider how the various elements of the stories work to create their impact.
 What drives the story forward—what makes it “tick?”
-By what means is the reader moved?
+By what meansis the reader moved?
 What makes the characters vivid and credible?
 How does a writer do more with less?
 Ultimately, our goal is to develop a heightened understanding of the dynamics of a fictional world.
-And time permitting, we’ll apply the lessons of our inquiry and write a piece of sudden fiction ourselves.
+We’ll apply the lessons of our inquiry and write a piece of sudden fiction ourselves.